-had traded during the 2004 year of assessment, it was necessary for it to have derived some income from trade in order to achieve a set-off of the assessed loss carried forward from the 2003 year of assessment.
-The court confirmed the existence of the "income from trade" requirement and dismissed the taxpayer's appeal.
-Some commentators have incorrectly suggested that SARS departed from the view expressed in this Note by taking the matter on appeal.
-However, at no stage did SARS concede that the taxpayer had carried on a trade, and in these circumstances SARS will invoke the "income from trade" requirement (see 5).
-Change of shareholding - section 103(2) In Conshu (Pty) Ltd v CIR,48 a case dealing with section 103(2), the company had entered into an agreement for the acquisition of a business on the last day of the 1985 year of assessment.
+had carried on a trade, and in these circumstances SARS will invoke the "income from trade" requirement (see 5).
+Change of shareholding - section 103(2) In Conshu (Pty) Ltd v CIR, a case dealing with section 103(2), the company had entered into an agreement for the acquisition of a business on the last day of the 1985 year of assessment.
 A change of shareholding also took place at this time.
 In the 1986 year of assessment it sought to set off its balance of assessed loss against the income generated from the business it had acquired in the previous year.
-Harms JA stated the following:49 "It follows, in my view, from this analysis that the word 'income', as used in the introductory part of s 20(1), is not used in its defined sense (cf Commissioner for Inland Revenue v Simpson 1949 (4) SA 678 (A) at 692) but rather as the income taxable but for the set-off.
+Harms JA stated the following: "It follows, in my view, from this analysis that the word 'income', as used in the introductory part of s 20(1), is not used in its defined sense (cf Commissioner for Inland Revenue v Simpson 1949 (4) SA 678 (A) at 692) but rather as the income taxable but for the set-off.
 This all simply means that a set-off in terms of s 20 can only arise if there would otherwise have been taxable income, ie pre-tax profit.
 I find it impossible to perceive how, in an assessment to tax, set-off of an assessed loss can operate in relation to, say, an individual item of income such as the recoupment on the sale of an asset."
 SARS accepts that in the context of section 103(2) it is the tainted "pre-tax profit" that is ring-fenced, and not an individual item of tainted "income" as defined.
 But SARS does not accept as a general principle that a set-off of a balance of assessed loss can take place only against a "pre-tax profit".
-To do so would lead to unintended and draconian results.50 For example, a company that incurs a loss from trading in year two - even having derived some income from trade in that year - would not be permitted to carry forward its balance of assessed loss from year one.
+To do so would lead to unintended and draconian results.
+For example, a company that incurs a loss from trading in year two - even having derived some income from trade in that year - would not be permitted to carry forward its balance of assessed loss from year one.
 Yet it would be permitted to carry forward its year two assessed loss to year three if it derived a pre-tax profit in year three.
 4.2.2 The argument against the "income from trade" requirement Those who argue against the existence of the "income from trade" requirement seem to rely mainly on the irrationality of the requirement from a policy perspective.
-They point to the fact that in the case of section 11(a) it is sufficient for a taxpayer to secure a deduction if the purpose of the expenditure is to produce income, and that income need not be derived in the same year of assessment (Sub-Nigel Ltd v CIR51).
-They also cite ITC 77752 as authority for their interpretation that no income from trade is required.
+They point to the fact that in the case of section 11(a) it is sufficient for a taxpayer to secure a deduction if the purpose of the expenditure is to produce income, and that income need not be derived in the same year of assessment (Sub-Nigel Ltd v CIR).
+They also cite ITC 777 as authority for their interpretation that no income from trade is required.
 In that case a property owning company derived no income despite attempts to let its property.
 It was held that the company was entitled to carry forward its assessed loss.
 The court found that an unsuccessful endeavour to let constitutes trading even if no expenditure is outlaid.
-The question whether it was necessary to 48 1994 (4) SA 603 (A), 57 SATC 1.
+The question whether it was necessary to derive some income from trade before set-off can occur was not decided as this issue was not contested by the Commissioner.
+The use of this case as authority on this point is therefore questionable. &lt;sup>56 1994 (4) SA 603 (A), 57 SATC 1.

-49 At SATC 10.
+&lt;sup>57 At SATC 10.